Demon Hunter Guide

 Vengeance is quite involved compared to other tanks, combining a focus on ability juggling while keeping survival tools active.
 It needs to manage both Fury and Souls to navigate combat, using both in tandem to deal damage and stay healthy.

-It uses Demon Spikes Icon Demon Spikes as its active mitigation tool, which can be maintained at all times, and plans its cooldowns like Fiery Brand Icon Fiery Brand and Metamorphosis Icon Metamorphosis for dangerous moments.
-Due to that, it requires good planning to make sure you're never caught on the back foot, but has some strong passive tools to ease the learning process with Frailty Icon Frailty, Painbringer Icon Painbringer and Fel Flame Fortification Icon Fel Flame Fortification.
-Much like other Demon Hunter specs, it also has incredibly good mobility, with Infernal Strike Icon Infernal Strike added onto the rest of the Demon Hunter suite.
+It uses Demon Spikes Icon Demon Spikes as its active mitigation tool, which can be maintained at all times, and uses cooldowns like Fiery Brand Icon Fiery Brand and Metamorphosis Icon Metamorphosis for dangerous moments.
+Due to that, it requires good planning to make sure you're never caught on the back foot, but comes with passive tools to ease the learning process in Frailty Icon Frailty, Painbringer Icon Painbringer and Fel Flame Fortification Icon Fel Flame Fortification.
+Much like other Demon Hunter specs, it has incredibly good mobility, with Infernal Strike Icon Infernal Strike added onto the rest of the Demon Hunter suite.

 1.2.